ndcroosThesis/ndcroosThesis.github.io/index.md

 ## Limitations

-* The test plan must be a tree, i.e. an directed acyclic graph.
+* The test plan must be a tree, i.e. a directed acyclic graph.
 So loops from nodes to themselves, edges between two branches etc. are not allowed.

 * It is possible that a service reacts on the output of some service that is not specified by the test tree.
 Only the services specified in the graph are taken into account in the test.